darkblade1078/coding-with-db/lessons/1) output and variables/lesson.md

 We will make a program that will say "Hello, my name is name and I have been playing pnw since year

 ### C++
-Here is some example code for C++
 ![alt text](https://cdn.discordapp.com/attachments/1012619802789019738/1012619827069849600/unknown.png?size=4096)

 ### Java
-Here is some example code for Java
 ![alt text](https://cdn.discordapp.com/attachments/1012619802789019738/1012624344695980093/unknown.png?size=4096)

 ### Typescript
-Here is some example code for Typescript
 ![alt text](https://cdn.discordapp.com/attachments/1012619802789019738/1012621549464977408/unknown.png?size=4096)
 ## Conclusion
 And now you have taken your first steps towards becoming a programmer.
 For next class,